-Up to four small radars powered by generators are considered expendable and may be destroyed by the impact.
+Small radars powered by car batteries may be used on Illeginni Islet, are considered expendable, and may be destroyed by the impact.
 While the debris from these radars is expected to be recovered, acids and heavy metals may be introduced into the terrestrial environment.
 Only trace amounts of hazardous chemicals are expected to remain in terrestrial areas.
 If any hazardous chemicals enter the marine environment, they are expected to dilute and dispersed quickly by currents and wave action.